 We attempted to make some Italian Easter Bread, which is slightly sweet with sprinkles on top.

 The bread was light and tasted fantastic.
-It’s something that my son enjoyed making and wants to make again, but next time to include glazed icing on top.
+It’s something that my son enjoyed making and wants to make again.
+Although, next time I’ll include glazed icing on top.

-The wreath was made by cutting a large circle out from cardboard, and then drawing a smaller circle and making a hole in the centre.
+The wreath was made by cutting a large circle out from cardboard.
+Then my son drew a smaller circle and made a hole in the centre.

-My son glued artificial sunflowers, decorative eggs, coloured card shapes and chicks onto the wreath using a glue gun and PVA glue.
+Next, my son glued artificial sunflowers, decorative eggs, coloured card shapes on.
+Followed by the chicks onto the wreath using a glue gun and PVA glue.
 My son fixed the rest of the sunflowers from the garland around the wreath.

-I was unable to order an Easter egg bag or basket for my son, so I decided to make him one instead, out of a cardboard box.
+Firstly, I was unable to order an Easter egg bag or basket for my son.
+So, I decided to make him one instead, out of a cardboard box.

-I then cut out a long strip from a white foam sheet and used split pins to fasten the handle onto the box.
+Followed by cutting out a long strip from a white foam sheet.
+Likewise, I used split pins to fasten the handle onto the box.

-The bunny-shaped clues were made using a sheet of shiny gold card and marked out using a cookie cutter from our baking cupboard.
+The bunny-shaped clues were made using a sheet of shiny gold card.
+Additionally, the bunnies were marked out using a cookie cutter from our baking cupboard.

 While my son was asleep, I hid the chocolate eggs and sweets around the flat.
 The next morning, my son woke up all excited and ready to hunt for the Easter eggs.

-I have covered our coffee table with a festive table cover and set out the napkins, my son’s DIY Easter Wreath, a small wicker heart wreath and a tealight holder with a heart shape on top of the table.
+First of all, I covered our coffee table with a festive table cover, followed by the napkins.
+Likewise, my son’s DIY Easter Wreath, a small wicker heart wreath, and a tealight holder were placed on the table.